simmubhangu/eyantra_drone/README.md

 Metapackage to control the plutodrone via service and topics
 <http://wiki.ros.org/eyantra_drone>

-# pluto-ros-package
-This package canbe used to control Pluto or PlutoX using keyboard, joystick or rostopic

 ## Getting Started
 Use following instructions on how to use this package: